 - 6.8 The Local Plan's strategy for housing provision is based on achieving the non-MDA housing requirements from within the District's defined built-up areas.
-This calls for a positive policy lead, in order to achieve: - net housing densities within the target range of 30-50 dwellings per hectare; - the further 'optimisation' of densities, in places where accessibility to local services/facilities and public transport is particularly favourable; - mixed developments; - levels of off-street parking provision which do not exceed adopted standards. - 6.9 An "urban capacity" study has been carried out, looking at the overall potential for developing and redeveloping land and buildings within the built-up areas.
-The study follows advice from consultants on the scope for increasing housing provision within the District's built-up areas ("Potential for Increasing Housing Densities in the Winchester District", Chesterton Planning and Economics, Jon Rowland Urban Design, Winchester City Council, 2000).
-The Urban Capacity Study is published as a background document to the Local Plan (Winchester District Urban Capacity Study, Winchester City Council, 2001).
+This calls for a positive policy lead, in order to achieve: - net housing densities within the target range of 30-50 dwellings per hectare; - the further 'optimisation' of densities, in places where accessibility to local services/facilities and public transport is particularly favourable; - mixed developments; - levels of off-street parking provision which do not exceed adopted standards.

+An "urban capacity" study has been carried RD06.06 out, looking at the overall potential for developing and redeveloping land and buildings within the built-up areas.
+The study follows advice from consultants on the scope for increasing housing provision within the District's built-up areas ("Potential for Increasing Housing Densities Winchester District", Chesterton Planning and Economics, Jon Rowland Urban Design, Winchester City Council, 2000).
+The Urban Capacity Study is was published as a background document to the Local Plan (Winchester District Urban Capacity Study, Winchester City Council, 2001).
+An annual housing monitoring report will be produced to assess housing supply, taking account of planning approvals and housing completions.
+A full review of the Urban Capacity Study, including settlement re-surveys, will be undertaken every 5 years, with the first by 2006.
 The study examines the varying quality of 'opportunity' offered by each of the very large number of built-up area sites considered.
-In instances where good market conditions apply, for private or housing association development, and these conditions are combined with little or no constraint or 'obstruction' to development, such sites are categorised as 'good opportunities' and are expected to come forward during the Review Plan period. - 6.10 The Urban Capacity Study also identifies a range of 'scenarios', on which the potential capacity of each site is based.
-In central Winchester, which possesses good accessibility to public transport and town centre facilities, the estimated capacity of sites is optimised to take advantage of these features.
-Elsewhere, a 'character' approach is used, reflecting local character and built form whilst aiming to achieve residential densities in the range 30-50 dwellings per hectare.
+In instances where good market conditions apply, for private or housing association development, and these conditions are combined with little or no constraint or 'obstruction' to development, such sites are categorised as 'good opportunities' and are expected to come forward during the Review Plan period.

-6.11 To achieve an accurate assessment of the development potential of the District's builtup areas, the Local Planning Authority has calculated the potential of all those 'good opportunities' that are not particularly constrained by policies within the current District Local Plan.
+- The Urban Capacity Study also identifies a range of 'scenarios', on which the potential capacity of each site is based.
+In central Winchester, which possesses accessibility to public transport and town centre facilities, the estimated capacity of sites is optimised to take advantage of these features.
+Elsewhere, a 'character' approach is used, reflecting local character and built form whilst aiming to achieve residential densities in the range 30-50 dwellings per hectare. - To achieve an accurate assessment of the development potential of the District's builtup areas, the Local Planning Authority has calculated the potential of all those 'good opportunities' that are not particularly constrained by policies within the current District Local Plan.
 That figure is then combined with the potential offered in other situations where, for example, policy constraints operated by the current Plan are being relaxed in the Review Plan or where some existing development commitments can be re-examined in order to gain additional housing provision.
 The resultant housing supply is sufficient to satisfy the housing requirement of the current Structure Plan Review:

-Table 1: Sources of Housing Supply
+RD06.07 Table 1: Sources of Housing Supply

-Sources of supply at April 2000 Estimated number of dwellings
+Sources of supply at April 2000 -2001 Estimated number of dwellings

-Urban Capacity (good opportunities) 2117
+Urban Capacity (good opportunities) 2117 2030

-'Living over the shop' 109
+'Living over the shop' 109 99

-Existing Commitments & Allocations 3227
+Existing Commitments & Allocations 3227 3541

-TOTAL 5453
+Total 5453 5670